Documentation Index

 Deleting Rows

-Deleted rows stay visible until you commit or discard.
+Select rows and pressDelete.
+Deleted rows show a strikethrough indicator and stay visible until commit or discard.

 Commit & Discard